Do I have to tip the dealer?

 So, if you’re holidaying overseas and plan to hit the casinos in Las Vegas, Macau, or just about anywhere else, it helps to know what’s expected of you in this regard.
 Aussies get a pretty bad wrap abroad for our general lack of tipping etiquette, so here are a few rough guidelines to give you an idea of how to adequately reward croupiers for their efforts.

-If you score a massive pot while playing hold’em poker, or if that straight-up wager on the roulette table salutes, it’s good manners to send a couple of bucks the dealer’s way.
+If you score a massive pot while playing Texas Hold’em poker, or if that straight-up wager on the roulette table salutes, it’s good manners to send a couple of bucks the dealer’s way.
 The exact amount is up to you and depends on the size of the win.
 Around 5-10% will usually do the trick – so if you win $100 on a hand of blackjack, you might throw $5 or $10 to the kind soul who facilitated such good fortune.

-This is not a firm rule by any measure, but it’s roughly what a dealer will expect for solid service in most parts of the United States.
+This is not a firm casino tipping rule by any measure, but it’s roughly what a dealer will expect for solid service in most parts of the United States (Top US casino sites).
 Keep track of the number of hands you’ve played and reward the croupier accordingly.
 About $1 per hand will more than satisfy in most situations.
 If you tip anything less than 50 cents for each round, you’ll look like a bit of a stiff.

-Rather than paying up based on the number of hands played, some folks prefer to tip around half the amount of their average wager once an hour.
+Rather than paying dealer tips up based on the number of hands played, some folks prefer to tip around half the amount of their average wager once an hour.
 So if your mean bet is $50, you might give the dealer $25.
 You might adjust that ratio down if you are betting serious money on the high-stakes roulette and baccarat tables, but $1000+ tips are not unheard of in the VIP rooms.

-In table games like blackjack and baccarat, it is common practice to play a bet for the dealer rather than to hand in chips directly.
+In table games like blackjack and online baccarat, it is common practice to play a bet for the dealer rather than to hand in chips directly.
 How often and much you stake depends on how long you’re at the table, how much you’re tipping per hand or per hour, and the game’s bet limits.
 If you want advice on how to place a wager for the dealer, ask them.

 As with the hospitality industry as a whole, an exceptional dealer should get a little something extra for making your gambling experience as enjoyable as possible.
 On the other hand, you are perfectly within your rights to pay an unfriendly or incompetent staffer less than you normally would.